joelsernamoreno/EvilCrowCable-Wind/README.md

 The Live Payload page allows you to run or delete payloads stored in memory.

 **Note:** From this menu you will not be able to run payloads on the two ends of the cable.
-This option only works from Live Payload
+This option only works from Live Payload.

 ## Config